Ava Road Bridge Rehabilitation Project

 The bridge underwent major rehabilitation in 1985 and 1998.
 In 1998, the rehabilitation included removal of expansion joints, concrete patch repair at deck, piers, abutments, and diaphragms, replacement of bearings at the north abutment, blast cleaning and coating of girder ends and steel bearings, and replacement of deck waterproofing and pavement on the deck.

-The project, originally made up of the bridge rehabilitation and intersection improvements, was split into two stages to improve traffic flow, and pedestrian and worker safety.
+The project, originally made up of the bridge rehabilitation and intersection improvements, was split into two phases to improve traffic flow, and pedestrian and worker safety.

 Aerial view of the site showing the intersection configuration prior to the Phase 1 work